cobbler/cobbler/docs/user-guide.rst

 integration with legacy infrastructure, possibly including web apps that already generate automatic installation files.

 Templated automatic files are processed by the templating program/package Cheetah, so anything you can do in a Cheetah template can be done to an automatic installation template.
-Learn more at http://www.cheetahtemplate.org/learn.html
+Learn more at https://cheetahtemplate.org/users_guide/intro.html

 When working with Cheetah, be sure to escape any shell macros that look like ``$(this)`` with something like ``\$(this)`` or errors may show up during the sync process.

 The Cobbler Wiki also contains numerous Cheetah examples that should prove useful in using this feature.

-Also usefull ist the following repo: https://github.com/FlossWare/cobbler
+Also useful is the following repository: https://github.com/FlossWare/cobbler

 Automatic installation snippets
 ===============================